ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.pl-pl.md

 ### Creating an Object Storage container/bucket

 First, you need to have an Object Storage container.
-If you don't already had one, you can follow the [Creating an Object Storage container](/pages/storage_and_backup/object_storage/s3_create_bucket) guide.
+If you don't already have one, please consult the guide [Creating an Object Storage container](/pages/storage_and_backup/object_storage/s3_create_bucket).

-For this guide, our Object Storage container is:
+For this guide, our Object Storage container has the following characteristics:

 - a `High Performance Object Storage - S3 API`
-- in `GRA` region
+- located in the `GRA` region
 - with a newly created user
 - named `pulumi`